UniversalDependencies/UD_Hindi-HDTB/README.txt

 Hindi UD treebank

 The Hindi Universal Dependency Treebank was automatically converted from Hindi Dependency Treebank (HDTB) which is part of an ongoing effort of creating multi-layered treebanks for Hindi and Urdu.
-HDTB is developed at IIT-H India.
+HDTB is developed at IIIT-H India.
 The project is supported by NSF Grant (Award Number: CNS 0751202; CFDA Number: 47.070).

 Any publication reporting the work done using this data should cite the following references: